Have you given up the idea of having a vegetable garden just because your garden isn’t spacious enough?

 This organic mixture releases vital nutrients instantly and provides a steady food supply for vegetables.

-It is designed with high water retention capacity to retain moisture during watering but has good drainage as well.
+It is designed with a high water retention capacity to retain moisture during watering but has good drainage as well.
 Burpee’s potting mix is suitable for both indoor and outdoor container gardening of herbs, vegetables.

 This potting mix is made up of compost, perlite, and organic fertilizer.